John-Titor/tinyscript/README.md

 outside of a vardecl must already have been declared.

 Arrays are simple one dimensional arrays.
-Support for arrays does add a little bit of code, so they are optional (included if ARRAY_SUPPORT is defined in tinyscript.h).
+Support for arrays does add a little bit of code, so they are optional (included if TINYSCRIPT_ARRAY_SUPPORT is defined in tinyscript.h).
 If the array declaration includes a size, then a new (uninitialized) array is created.
 If it does not include a size, then it must match one of the enclosing function's parameters,